I Dream of Genie

 "I Dream of Genie" is an episode of the American television anthology series The Twilight Zone.
 This episode is a comedy about a man who finds a genie and struggles to decide what to wish for, pondering the question through a series of hypothetical dream sequences.

-Opening narration
+Opening narration (first draft)

-Meet Mr. George P. Hanley, a man life treats without deference, honor or success.
+Meet Mr. George P. Hanley, a man life treats without courtesy, gratitude, or respect.
 Waiters serve his soup cold.
 Elevator operators close doors in his face.
+Mechanics overcharge him for half-hearted labor.
+Shoeshine boys give him slapdash service at best.
+Clerks roll their eyes at his questions.
+Pledge drive-workers turn down his donations.
 Mothers never bother to wait up for the daughters he dates.
 George is a creature of humble habits and tame dreams.
 He's an ordinary man, Mr. Hanley, but at this moment the accidental possessor of a very special gift, the kind of gift that measures men against their dreams, the kind of gift most of us might ask for first and possibly regret to the last, if we, like Mr. George P. Hanley, were about to plunge head-first and unaware into our own personal Twilight Zone.